-Conventional Roasting Recommendations Using the Bake Setting
+Conventional Roasting Recommendations Using the Bake Pad

-- If preferred, tender cuts of meat can be roasted in the conventional bake oven by following the general recommendations given above.
-However, meats will roast more guickly in the convect oven. - Conventional bake is best for less tender cuts of meat that require a longer, moist heat method of cooking.
-Follow your recipe for times and temperatures for covered meats. - Meats cooked in oven cooking bags, dutch ovens, or covered roasting pans are best cooked in the conventional bake oven. - Use meat roasting charts in standard cookbooks for recommended times and temperatures for roasting in a conventional bake oven.

-NOTE: A cooling fan will operate when the Selector Knob is on any setting except for Off.
+- If preferred tender cuts of meat can be roasted in the conventional bake oven by following the general recommendations given above.
+However, meats will roast more quickly in the convection oven. - Conventional bake is best for less tender cuts of meat that require a longer, moist heat method of cooking.
+Follow your recipe for times and temperatures for covered meats. - Meats cooked in oven cooking bags, dutch ovens, or covered roasting pans are best cooked in the conventional bake oven. - Use meat roasting charts in standard cookbooks for recommended times and temperatures for roasting in a conventional bake oven. - NOTE: A cooling fan will cycle on during baking and roasting.
+The fan also continues to operate after the oven is turned off until the oven has cooled down.

-Roasting Chart
+Baking Chart